 "As a legislator, I would not be representing my district in Houston if I were to not ensure that Texas moves forward in a responsible way that provides for the growth of its citizens and the needs of its children, the elderly, colleges, universities, financial aid for college students, and middle-income Texans," said Rep. Sylvester Turner, D-District 139, vice chairman of the House Appropriations Committee and a veteran of the budget writing group in that chamber.

-When state Comptroller Susan Combs released her annual revenue estimate Jan.
-7, she allotted $101.4 billion for general spending, well above last year's amount, leaving lawmakers with a surplus of $8.8 billion.
+When State Comptroller Susan Combs released her annual revenue estimate Jan.
+7, she allotted $101.4 billion for general spending, well above last year, leaving lawmakers with a surplus of $8.8 billion.